AwalaApp/specs/rs000-core.md

 Gateways and endpoints are also collectively called **nodes**.
 Each node has an _identity key pair_ for [authentication](rs002-pki.md) and routing purposes.
 Couriers are not nodes.

 For example, if Twitter supported Awala, Twitter would be a _service_ with Awala-compatible, mobile and server-side apps.
-The _endpoints_ in the mobile apps could simply be Java (Android) or Swift (iOS) libraries, whilst the server-side app will have `twitter.com` as the _public endpoint_.
+The _endpoints_ in the mobile apps could simply be Java (Android) or Swift (iOS) libraries, whilst the server-side app will have `twitter.com` as the _Internet endpoint_.

 Awala can also be described in terms of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) as shown in the diagram below -- With [same-layer and adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) defined by [_messaging protocols_](#messaging-protocols) and [_message transport bindings_](#message-transport-bindings), respectively.